DMovies - Your platform for thought-provoking cinema

 Girls Will Be Girls

-Gifted teen decides to explore her sexuality at her own accord, but any missteps could have serious consequences for her and her family's honour - Indian coming-of-age drama is in Competition at Tiff Romania
+Gifted teen decides to explore her sexuality at her own accord, but any missteps could have serious consequences for her and her family - Indian coming-of-age drama is on VoD on Monday, December 23rd

 Sixteeen-year-old Mira (Preeti Panigrahi) is the brightest student in her mixed-gender boarding school, an elite institution perched on the astounding and often vertiginous Indian Himalayas.
 She has been elected “Head Prefect”, and it is the first time that the role has been assigned to a female.
 This means that she is the official class speaker, and she must read the pledge of allegiance to a vast crowd of students.
 Some remain attentive, while others become envious and angered as the quiet yet assertive teenager swears that they will “remain loyal to the old-fashioned traditions of India”.
 Presumably, this is a top-ranking and very expensive school: the students wear immaculate uniforms, their pompous body language suggesting a tacit sense of entitlement.